 Because large companies and startups work for different purposes and goals, they can only be compared to some extent.
-Despite the differences, many large companies decide to collaborate with startups to come up with more innovative business solutions.
+Despite the differences, many large companies decide on business collaboration with startups to come up with more innovative corporate business solutions.

 However, the most important lessons enterprises can learn from startups are related to company culture and ways of working.
-Because of limited resources, startups are investing in organic growth by cultivating a growth mindset and focusing on making rapid experiments to see what works and what doesn’t.
+Because of limited resources, startups are investing in organic growth by cultivating continuous learning and focusing on making rapid experiments to see what works and what doesn’t.
 Because creating new isn’t necessarily the main focus for corporations, the supportive ways of working aren’t always as critically examined as they are in startups.

 Corporations often focus on profitability and risk aversion, which can be learned from startups, especially when developing new products and services.
 Startups also have a lesson or two to teach about the potential risks of experimenting vs. the risks of not experimenting at all.

 Nonetheless, all companies are likely to benefit from self-sufficient, growth-minded employees and an unrestricted flow of information, which is why collaboration between startups and corporations is definitely something worth cheering.

 Julia is a content marketer at Viima, the best way to collect and develop ideas.
 Viima’s innovation management software is loved by thousands of organizations all the way to the Global Fortune 500.
 She’s passionate about leadership, culture, and innovation and frequently writes about these topics, usually in Viima’s blog.